TUW-GEO/poets/docs/ex_setup_poet.rst

 Usage of custom shapefiles
 ==========================

-Resampling and clipping data to a specific regions is enabled since poets v0.3.1.
+Resampling and clipping data to a regions specified in a custom shapefile is available since v0.3.1.
 A link to the custom shapefile must be set with the :class:`poets.poet.Poet` `shapefile` parameter.
 The shapefile itself must contain one attribute whicht contains a unique ID or Code,